 6. Confirm your changes

-Checking off one of the services to be monitored enables the monitoring for that host.
+Checking off one of the services to be monitored enables the monitoring of that host.
 If none of the check-boxes are selected, this means no monitoring has been enabled for the host.

 Each selected checkbox defines one of the services that we will monitor for you on that host/server.
 Our monitoring service performs a proper connection attempt based on the selected protocol.
 This allows you to be alerted, for example, if your mail server application crashes despite the web server continuing to work and the server being reachable by ping.